Diamond Dealer — Mobridge, SD Since 1941

 Text photos first →

-How Diamond Jewelry Pricing Works — Transparency at the Counter
+How Diamond Pricing Works — Transparency at the Counter

-Understanding the difference between what a diamond cost, what an appraisal says it is worth, and what a local buyer can actually offer for it is one of the most important things to know before you sell.
+Understanding the difference between what a diamond cost, what an appraisal says it is worth, and what a local diamond dealer can actually offer for it is one of the most important things to know before you sell.

 Factor What It Means Helpful to Bring